 What kinds of trips are covered

 NEMT covers trips to and from any service the member can receive under Georgia Medicaid.
-The list of covered destinations is extensive:
+Covered destinations are extensive:

-• Specialty care (cardiology, neurology, oncology, endocrinology, orthopedics, urology, gastroenterology, pulmonology, psychiatry, and others)
+- Primary care and specialty care (cardiology, neurology, oncology, orthopedics, psychiatry, and others)

-• Behavioral health (outpatient mental health, substance use disorder treatment, methadone clinic visits)
+- Behavioral health (outpatient mental health, substance use treatment, methadone clinic visits)

-• Dental (limited for adults, full for pediatric under EPSDT)
+- Dental (limited for adults, full for pediatric under EPSDT), vision, and hearing

-• Dialysis (typically three times weekly with a standing order)
+- Dialysis (typically three times weekly with a standing order); chemotherapy and radiation oncology; wound care

-• Adult day health (for members where the broker is the assigned transportation provider)
+- HCBS waiver service appointments and adult day health where the broker is the assigned transportation provider

 NEMT does NOT cover: